 Inside or outside of the advertising world, you know the power of the text you write along with your creative elements placed below it.
 The primary text part in the anatomy of a Facebook ad is also called “post text.”
 There are different types of Facebook ads -- those types determine if an ad will have a one-liner, one or two paragraphs, or several lines of ad copy.

-Your primary text section can have up to 125 characters.
+Your primary text section can show up to 125 characters (the rest will be shown after clicking "See more").
 Make sure you use this portion wisely -- it’s the biggest text area you’ll have.

 Advertisers go through lots of testing to know what length best suits their Facebook ad campaigns.
 Some audiences respond better to single line-post texts while others prefer paragraphs in the post text area.